djhaskin987/groupme-purple/README.md

   get your access token from the top right of the page.
 That's going to be your password when you use this pidgin plugin.

-- Plugin plugin currently doesn't know how to make "nice" usernames.
-I get around this by double-clicking on someone's name from a group chat, and when their DM window comes up, I choose "File" -> "Alias..."
+- In older versions, the plugin didn't know how to make "nice" usernames.
+I got around this by double-clicking on someone's name from a group chat, and when their DM window comes up, I choose "File" -> "Alias..."
 And set an alias for the user.
 After that they show up under "Buddies" and I can DM them.

-- Heretofore, messages weren't acknowledged as read unless you replied to the message.
-This most recent release should (hopefully) mitigate this sour problem.
+- To get around an issue where tons of consoles came up upon log-in, previous messages from different IMs are NOT displayed initially.

 ## Get It To Work on Windows